 Trending In: Crime

-- Woman arrested on child neglect, says Carson City Sheriff’s Office
+- Man arrested after driving into residence, says Carson City Sheriff’s Office

-- Two arrested on warrants, says Carson City Sheriff’s Office
+- Man arrested for attempted grand larceny, says Carson City Sheriff’s Office

-- Man arrested on charges of being a fugitive from justice, says Carson City Sheriff’s Office
+- Man arrested on suspicion of eluding, says Carson City Sheriff’s Office